 If you’ve ever wondered why a blurry background is the goal of so many portrait photographers, it’s because of the figure to ground relationship.

-This is not as complicated as it sounds.
+This isn’t as complicated as it sounds.
 An image has two parts – the figure and the ground.
 The figure is the subject and the ground is the background and or foreground of the image, i.e. the rest of the image.

-So the figure to ground relationship is simply about how those two parts, the figure and the ground, form an image.
+So the figure to ground relationship in an image is simply about how those two parts, the figure and the ground, form an image.
+And how you can draw attention to the focal point of the image, the figure.

 The figure (aka focal point or subject) must stand out from the rest of the image.